 An eye diagnosis can often help in the understanding of a patient’s general health.

-Any patient may book to seen at our Clinic.
+Any patient may book to be seen at our clinic.
 A referral from either an optometrist or a general practitioner is required in order to receive a rebate from Medicare.